echaozh/harp-blog/public/posts/haskell-my-destination.md

 In Smalltalk and Ruby, everything is an object.
 In Common Lisp, everything is a list.
 In Haskell, everything is a function.
 Even a variable is a function with no argument.
 You know, since a function with no argument always does the same thing, they'd better be called constants rather than variables.
+Even better, all functions, except the constants, are not only functions, but also unary functions.
+That is, they take only 1 argument, and return something.
+Then how do Haskellers add 1 to 2? you would ask.
+Well, (+) is an unary function too!
+It takes 1 and returns...
+(1+)!
+It's another function! and you can apply it to 2, giving 3.

 Simple as that.
 Sure, there must be something else.
 You have types, but they seldom play a significant role in the program logic (not saying that they will